Healthy lifestyle choices

 - Achieve and maintain a healthy weight.
 (People with breast cancer who are overweight or obese should limit high-calorie foods and beverages and increase physical activity to help with weight loss.)

-- Eat at least 2½-3 cups of vegetables and 2 cups of fruit every day.
+- Eat at least 2½-3 cups of vegetables and 1½-2 cups of fruit every day.
 Eat a variety of vegetables and fruits.
-Include dark green, red and orange vegetables and legumes, such as beans, lentils, peas and soy foods.
+Include dark green, red and orange vegetables as well as legumes, such as beans, lentils, peas and soy foods.

-- Choose 100 percent whole grain foods such as 100 percent whole grain breads and cereals, brown rice, millet and quinoa.
+- Choose 100% whole grain foods such as 100% whole grain breads and cereals, brown rice, millet and quinoa.

 - Eat “good” fats (polyunsaturated and monounsaturated fats).
-These are found in foods such as olive and canola oil, nuts and natural nut butters, avocados and olives.
+These are found in foods such as olive and avocado oil, nuts and natural nut butters, olives and avocados.

 - Limit or avoid red meat and processed meat, such as beef, bacon and sausage.
-Choose chicken, fish or beans more often.
+Choose chicken, fish or beans more often for good sources of protein.

 - Limit or avoid sugar-sweetened beverages.
 Choose water or unsweetened beverages more often.